Youth Orchestra

 Corpus Christi Area

-over 100 students representing 36 schools participate in one of four ensembles.
+over 100 students representing 36 schools participate in one of five ensembles.

 Thanks to our community sponsors